huguesdevimeux/SuperPacman-MP2BA1-2020/src/CONCEPTION.md

 ## Extensions

-### Actors
-* Jamila - increases HP by one, decreases player's and ghosts' speed (player needs to eat the nearest strawberry to be collectable)
-* Strawberry - increases the player's speed and allows access to a Jamila
-* Portal - teleports the player somewhere on the map
-* Enclosure - fire that ignites whenever the player decides to eat a strawberry or when the player picks up a Jamila - TIP: be __strategic__, the player can't move over fire
-* Spooky - smart ghost that appears in __Level 2__, will move at constant speed and has NO refuge position

 ### Random Levels
 Generated a possibly infinite amount of levels that will be accessible through the menu.

+The implementation is quite wide, so here is a resume of the differnent thigs implemented.
+Features :
+- Procedural mazes.
+To fit pacman maze requirements:
+  - Removal of dead ends (a few are randomly left untouched).
+  - Symetry of the random-maps: the mazes are symetric along Y axis, like the real game.
+- Procedural items spawn:
+  - Bonuses are placed **only in dead ends (like the real game!)**
+  - Random placement of cherries, according to a rate.
+- Procedural ghost spawn
+  - Ghosts spawn according to a rate that increase at every level.
+- Increasing difficulty as the player goes up in the levels, which makes :
+  - The height of the map increase linearly.
+  - The amount of coins to collect to open the gates to the next level increases linearly.
+  - The number of ghosts increases linearly.
+  -
+### Actors
+* `Jamila` - increases HP by one, decreases player's and ghosts' speed (player needs to eat the nearest strawberry to be collectable)
+* `Strawberry` - increases the player's speed and allows access to a Jamila
+* `Portal` - teleports the player somewhere on the map
+* `Enclosure` - fire that ignites whenever the player decides to eat a strawberry or when the player picks up a Jamila - TIP: be __strategic__, the player can't move over fire
+* `Spooky` - smart ghost that appears in __Level 2__, will move at constant speed and has NO refuge position

 ### GUIs
-* ability to pause the game (SPACE bar and unpause it: P)
+* Ability to pause the game (SPACE bar and unpause it: P)
 * GameOver text when the player dies
-* Opening Menu, to select to choose from the "campaign" or an infinite amount of levels
+* Opening Menu, to select to choose from the "campaign" or an infinite amount of levels. + Some cools effect on the title :D